HealthBioscienceIDEAS/aic2023-workshop/docs/pet.md

 counting statistics and the reduced counts detected over time due to radioactive decay and lower tracer concentration in the brain at later timepoints.
-   1. Close the 4D PET image in FSL by selecting the image in the Overlay list at the bottom of the page and clicking Overlay>Remove from the menu at the top of the page.
+   1. Close the 4D PET image in FSL by selecting the image in the Overlay list at the bottom of the page and clicking Overlay -> Remove from the menu at the top of the page.

 ### Creating a SUM PET image
 We’ll create two different SUM images from the PiB scan; one for early- and one for late-frame data to